nedink/mtg-decks/README.md

 > Requires [Python](https://www.python.org/downloads/).
 >
 > Please note that this project is a work in progress.
-The scripts are not coded optimally, and for large collections may take several minutes to execute.
-(In the future, I intend to add a progress indicator in addition to execution time improvements!)
+It has not been optimized and larger collections may take several minutes to process.

 ## Chromebook